Inclusive Curriculum Design

 – Attendance at the 3-day small group workshop

-– Two follow-up virtual sessions with Mike, Monique, and the workshop cohort
+– A follow-up virtual session with Mike, Monique, and the workshop cohort

 – Asynchronous feedback on their unit after the workshop